RJAIN-27/SlackBot-CSC510/Process.md

 - **Status**: Completed
 - **Blockers**: None
 - **Comments**:
+  - Understand the deliverables of Phase 2 and work on the documentation simultaneously.

 **Task 2:** Integrating the bot finally with all the backend use cases to respond without any error.
 (3)
 - **Assigned:** Rajshree (rjain27)
 - **Status**: Completed
 - **Blockers**: None
 - **Comments**:
+  - Handled the bot integration with the final working of use case 1, use case 2, and use case 3.
+  - Looked into how the bot should handle the requests and responses in case of both the actual flows and the alternate flows

 **Task 3:** Understand and working on the testing of the bot in Phase 2 (4)
 - **Assigned:** Rajshree (rjain27)
 - **Status**: Completed
 - **Blockers**: None
 - **Comments**:
+  - Understand the full working of bot with use case 1, use case 2, and use case 3 to start building the coverage testing and unit tests.